 You excel at movements that require power and bodyweight force.
 So, do try to incorporate exercises and workouts that allow you to push your boundaries in those areas.

 A sport like martial arts, for example, is a perfect complement to your program.
-It's challenging but also helps you break out of the monotony of typical training.
+It's challenging but also helps you break out of the monotony of typical strength training or cardio.

 When you're not working out, aim to be active.
 Opt for walks, yoga, bike rides–anything to get your body moving and burning calories while you're "off".

 The below workout is designed to help any endomorphy body type with building lean muscle mass.